French

 and immigration.

-Students require a Grade 5 or above at GCSE French, or substantial experience of speaking the language either at home or while living abroad.
+Grade 5 or above in GCSE French or substantial experience of speaking the language either at home or while living abroad.

 Paper 1: Listening, Reading and Translation.